 Portable software is now in fashion because they are useful and fast because you need not install any software again and again even if your Windows gets crashed.
 You can also save your portable apps on any USB drive and whenever you want to run that software, just plug the respective USB drive into the PC and launch it from the USB drive.

-- Download Portable apps and install on your USB drive.
+- Download Portable apps and install them on your USB drive.

 - Launch it from your USB drive (click on “Start”).